andy-brinkmeyer/cv/cv.typ

     - C++ (Worked a lot with it)
     - Python (Use it a lot for scripting)
     - Ada (Worked with it, can read and write with use of documentation)
-    - JavaScript/TypeScript (Implemented some small web application with it)
+    - JavaScript/TypeScript (Implemented some small web applications with it)
   - *Other Technologies (non-exhaustive)*
     - Kubernetes, Helm, FluxCD (Actively working with it on application level)
     - Docker (Actively using on a daily basis for building and using containerized applications)